Types of Cerebral Palsy

 The baby’s legs may also become stiff when picked up, or their legs may scissor or cross.
 The head may appear to lag when a parent picks up the child from lying on their back, too.

-Once a child is over six months of age, signs and symptoms may include the inability to roll over or bring their hands to their mouth.
+Once a child is over six months of age, signs and symptoms may include the inability to roll over in either direction, difficultybringing their hands to their mouth, and reaching out with only 1 hand while keeping the other hand in a fist.

-A child with cerebral palsy who is more than 10 months old may exhibit lopsided crawling or the inability to stand while using an object for support.
+A child with cerebral palsy who is more than 10 months old may exhibit lopsided crawling, meaning they push off with on hand and leg while dragging the opposite hand and leg,or the inability to stand even while using an object for support.

 It is important to note that not all developmentally delayed children will have cerebral palsy.
-Some may have other conditions or just need more time to develop.
-This is particularly common in children who were born prematurely.
+Some may have a different genetic, metabolic or developmental syndrome that mimics CP.
+Some infants, particularlythose who were born prematurely, may just need more time to develop.

 As soon as a medical professional makes the diagnosis, a team of health care professionals should work with a child to help them reach their full potential.
 They may need assistive medical devices and supports such as braces or a wheelchair.
 They may need surgery or medication.
 Therapies, such as occupational, speech, and physical therapy, may also help them.